-The inverted pyramid style of writing works well to produce the kind of content that generates significant targeted traffic to your agency’s blog for new business leads.
+The inverted pyramid style of writing works as a guide to consistently produce appealing online content that creates new business leads.

-Nielsen Norman Group’s research found that 79 percent of their test users always scanned any new page they came across; only 16 percent read word-by-word.
-A newer study found that users read email newsletters even more abruptly than they read websites.)
+The Nielsen Norman Group, a leading user research firm, found that 79 percent of their test users always scanned any new page they came across; only 16 percent read word-by-word.
+A newer study found that users read email newsletters even more abruptly than they read websites.
 People prefer sites that get to the point and let them get things done quickly.

-Nielsen also predicted the use of the inverted pyramid style of writing for the Web back in 1996.
+Nielsen predicted the use of the inverted pyramid style of writing for the Web way back in 1996.

 “The inverted pyramid organizes stories not around ideas or chronologies but around facts.
 It weighs and shuffles the various pieces of information, focusing with remarkable single-mindedness on their relative news value.” – journalism historian Mitchell Stephens

 I encourage you to begin each online article by answering this question in a single sentence, “What’s the reader’s benefit if they commit to read your post?”
 Tell your readers what their takeaway is upfront.

 It is not surprising that the inverted pyramid used by newspapers for decades, is now widely used by online news organizations such as The Associated Press, Reuters and other new services.
 It is a writing template that over time will make writing easier.